(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Easing up on narcotic pain medications

-• Asking your doctor about stool softeners
+• Asking the doctor about stool softeners

 • Asking about milk of magnesia or other laxatives